-The site has some remnant trees and has been cleared for agricultural purposes.
-Agricultural sheds are on the southern portion of the site.
-No bushfire hazard exists on the site or on land within 140m to the north, west, east or south of the site.
+The site has been cleared and developed with roads and infrastructure for commercial and industrial development.
+It is vacant managed land (Figure 1).
+No bushfire hazard exists on the site or on developed land to the north, west, east or south of the site.